annefried/annefried.github.io/_pages/teaching.md

 Current Teaching
 ----------------
 * SS 2023: Introduction to Natural Language Processing (for B.Sc.
-Computer Science, B.Sc.
-Data Science),
+Computer Science/Data Science).

 Past Teaching
 -------------
 I have given various lectures and seminars at Saarland University and at Ludwig-Maximilians-Universität Munich.

 * Einführung in die Computerlinguistik (Introduction to Computational Linguistics, co-taught with Benjamin Roth)